ctd1077/Project-Clock-Timer/README.md

 ## Getting Started

-Download teh EXE file.
+Download the EXE file.
 When first running the program you'll be asked to enter project information.
 After the information is entered, restart.
 A pickle file will be created in the directory you keep the EXE

 ### Prerequisites